-Northwest FCS has exposure to various LIBOR-indexed financial instruments that mature after 2021.
-This exposure includes loans Northwest FCS makes to its customers, loans Northwest FCS purchases from other entities, the note payable to CoBank and derivative transactions.
+Northwest FCS has exposure to various LIBOR-indexed financial instruments that mature after 2022.
+This exposure includes loans Northwest FCS makes to its customers, loans Northwest FCS purchases from other entities and derivative transactions.
 Alternative reference rates that replace LIBOR may not yield the same or similar economic results over the terms of the financial instruments, which could adversely affect the value of, and return on, instruments held by Northwest FCS.
-In addition, to the extent that Northwest FCS cannot successfully transition its LIBOR-indexed financial instruments to an alternative ratebased index that is endorsed or supported by regulators and generally accepted by the market as a replacement to LIBOR, there could be other ramifications including those that may arise as a result of the need to redeem or terminate such instruments.
+In addition, to the extent that Northwest FCS cannot successfully transition its LIBOR-indexed financial instruments to an alternative rate-based index that is endorsed or supported by regulators and generally accepted by the market as a replacement to LIBOR, there could be other ramifications including those that may arise as a result of the need to redeem or terminate such instruments.